Money, diabetes and you

 A variable amount

-In Canada, one factor affecting the annual cost to patients is the province they live in.
-On average, a person with diabetes might pay over 3% of their annual salary, or more than $1,500.
-The situation also changes completely based on whether you have a private health insurance plan.
+In Canada, one factor affecting the annual cost of patients living with diabetes is the province they live in.
+On average, a person living with diabetes might pay over 3% of their annual salary, or more than $1,500.
+The situation also changes completely based on whether you have a private health insurance plan or not.

 It’s never a good idea to jeopardize your health to spare your wallet.
-All in all, there are plenty of other expenditures you should consider cutting before thinking of reusing your lancets or skipping an insulin injection.
+There are plenty of other expenditures you should consider cutting before thinking of reusing your lancets or skipping an insulin injection.

 Biking, walking or using public transit instead of travelling by car is a good way to cut expenses.
 Quitting smoking is also a real breath of fresh air for your bank account.